jadarnel27/joshthecoder.com/_posts/2019-05-06-cxconsumer-slow-join.markdown

 ---
 layout: post
-title:  "CXCONSUMER Can Be a Sign of Skewed Parallelism"
+title:  "CXCONSUMER As a Sign of Slow Parallel Joins"
 categories:
 tags:
 ---